turingcompl33t/turingcompl33t.github.io/_posts/2021-1-18-RWLock-Benchmark.md

 The API provided by various implementations may differ slightly from this archetype, but the methods above present the general idea.

 The benefit of reader-writer locks over vanilla locks is that they provide the ability to increase the level of concurrency supported by an application.
-In the event that some operations on the data protected by the lock do not include mutation, many threads may safely perform these operations concurrently.
+In the event that operations on the data protected by the lock do not involve mutation, they may be safely performed concurrently by multiple threads.

 ### Reader-Writer Lock Implementations